GaryHostt/DR_DNS-1/LabGuide200.md

 ![](./screenshots/200screenshots/source.png " ")

-And in your destination region, you should be able to see the backups there as well from your specified source region.
+And in your DR region, you should be able to see the backups there as well from your specified source region.

 ![](./screenshots/200screenshots/destination.png " ")